PierrevdMerwe/DyeNDurham/README.md

 The `NameSorterTest` class includes the test case:

 - **Sorting Test**: This test checks if the names are sorted correctly.
-The expected first name in the sorted list is set to "Marin Alvarez" (This is held in a variable and can be changed if you wish to use other text files).
+The expected first name in the sorted list is set to "Marin Alvarez" (This is held in a variable `name` and can be changed if you wish to use other text files).
 If the first name in the sorted list matches this, the test passes.